foo-software/ghost-graphql/README.md

 # GraphQL for Ghost

-A monorepo providing an [Apollo Server](https://www.apollographql.com/docs/apollo-server/) for [Ghost](https://ghost.org/) and the pieces independently.
+A monorepo providing an [Apollo Server](https://www.apollographql.com/docs/apollo-server/) for [Ghost](https://ghost.org/).
+Not only does this project provide a standalone server, but also provides each piece independently to support extending your own Apollo Server implementation.

 Examples of available endpoints and corresponding queries documented [here](docs/endpoints-to-query.md).
 These examples may not be up to date and offer complete details, so viewing the [schema](https://github.com/foo-software/ghost-graphql/tree/master/packages/ghost-graphql/schema.graphql) directly is encouraged.